-General Education Objectives Courses in mathematics provide instruction in computational strategies in fundamental mathematics including at least one of the following: solving equations and inequalities, logic, statistics, algebra, trigonometry, inductive and deductive reasoning.
-These courses include reasoning in abstract mathematical systems, formulating mathematical models and arguments, using mathematical models to solve problems and applying mathematical concepts effectively to real-world situations.
-This course provides the fundamentals in solving equations, inequalities, and manipulating various functional types using primarily deductive logic techniques.
-It also covers the basics of mathematical modeling and how to apply mathematical concepts to real-world situations.
-General Education Student Learning Outcomes (SLOs) After successful completion of this course students will have demonstrated competency in the following Student Learning Outcomes (SLOs): • Content: Students demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline.
-Students will learn critical terminology, concepts, methods, and theories during lecture.
-This will include terminology used within the discipline to communicate mathematical ideas efficiently and accurately.
-They will also learn the concepts and methodologies used to solve algebraic systems modeled by a variety of function types, as well as some core theorems appropriate to the course level.
-Students will demonstrate their competencies via homework, quizzes, and exams. • Communication: Students communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the discipline.
-Throughout this course students will communicate mathematical ideas verbally in class and as well as through writing on quizzes and exams. • Critical Thinking: Students analyze information carefully and logically from multiple perspectives, using discipline-specific methods, and develop reasoned solutions to problems.
-Students will apply their knowledge to solve problems concerning topics that include, but are not limited to Students are required to develop and manipulate their own models from descriptions of real world events or problem statements, which may include extraneous information or even incomplete information.
-Students must then propose what information would be necessary to complete the model and/or solve for the desired information.
+Cell Phones Cell phones and similar devices must be turned off (not on vibrate) before coming to class.
+Use (defined as having one physically in your hand) of a cell phone during a test or quiz will be considered contact with another person and will be viewed as a form of academic dis- honesty.
+As a result, using a cell phone during a test or quiz for any reason will result in an automatic grade of zero and possible disciplinary action.
+Learning Outcomes The following outcomes will be assessed using the course assignments: homework, quizzes, and exams. • Content: Students demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline.
+Students will demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline.
+After completing this course students will be able to employ strategies in solving problems involving algebraic functions, exponential and logarithmic functions, and trigonometric functions. • Communication: Students communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the discipline.
+Students will communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the discipline.
+Throughout this course students will formulate and solve mathematical models using algebraic functions, exponential and logarithmic functions, and trigonometric functions. • Critical Thinking: Students analyze information carefully and logically from multiple perspectives, using discipline-specific methods, and develop reasoned solutions to problems.
+Students will analyze information carefully and logically from multiple perspectives, using discipline-specific methods, and develop reasoned solutions to problems.
+In this course, students will reason in abstract mathematical systems and apply mathematical models using algebraic functions, exponential and logarithmic functions, and trigonometric functions.
 Class Participation Attendance in class is highly recommended.
 Students who come to class and participate are more likely to do well in the course.
-There will be multiple "Attendance quizzes" throughout the semester (see Quizzes below).
-Online Homework In this course we will be using the online platform Xronos which is free and will be ex- plained during class.
+Attendance to Discussion is mandatory (see below for Quizzes and Attendance Quizzes).
+Online Homework In this course we will be using the online platform MyOpenMath which is free and will be explained during class.
 Online homework assignments will be assigned multiple times a week and must be completed by the specified due date.
 No assignments can be submitted after the due date.
 Online homework assignments are worth a total of 15% of your final grade.
-There will be a total of two dropped homework grades at the end of the semester.
-All assignments will have posted due dates and these due dates will not be extended under any circumstance.
-Personal computer issues, will NOT be a reason to offer any type of extension.
+There will be a total of four dropped homework grades at the end of the semester.
+Personal computer issues will NOT be a reason to offer any type of extension.
 If you have any issues accessing the online homework, please contact the instructor.
-Quizzes There will be seven quizzes throughout the semester.
-Some of the quizzes will be "Atten- dance Quizzes", as in you only need to show up to class to get 100%.
+Quizzes There will be six quizzes throughout the semester held during Discussion.
 The dates of the quizzes will be available on Canvas.
 Your lowest quiz grade will be dropped.
 Quizzes will be 10% of your final grade.
+Attendance Quizzes There will be five attendance quizzes throughout the semester.
+The dates of the quizzes will be available on Canvas.
+Your lowest attendance quiz grade will be dropped.
+Attendance quizzes will be 5% of your final grade.